Q: #529. How old was Paul (Saul) when Stephen was stoned?

 Putting the above together, we come up with an age for Paul (Saul) of 28 to 32 years old at the time of Stephen’s stoning.

 ***Note: One thing which bolsters the date that Paul was born is that in (Phm 1:9), Paul refers to himself as “the aged.”
 The Greek word used for “aged” here is “presbutes.”
 According to a number of sources, including the Jewish Mishna, this Greek word was generally used to refer to those 60 years of age and older.
 Since the book of Philemon was written between 60 – 62 A.D. (during Paul’s first imprisonment), and Paul was likely just over 60 when he wrote it, this points to an early A.D. time for his birth.
-(Paul’s conversion was about a year after Stephen’s stoning, and his death was in about 67 A.D., making the length of his ministry approximately 33 years.)
+(Paul’s conversion was approximately 1 – 3 years after Stephen’s stoning, and his death was in about 67 A.D., making the length of his ministry anywhere from 31 – 33 years.)

 Another question which comes up in relation to this is, “What part did Paul (Saul) play in the stoning of Stephen?”
 Did he take part in the stoning?
 Was he in charge of those who did the stoning?